Ratnakar-7/desktop-search-engine-with-pthreads/README.md

 Indexer
 -------

 There should be one or more indexer threads in your program.
-The scanner should read feil names from a the scanner thread.
+The scanner should read file names from a the scanner thread.
 An indexer takes as input a file name, opens that file, and then reads all the words in the file.
 You can use @strtok_r@, separating on whitespace (spaces, tabs, newlines) to find words.
 For each word it finds, the indexer adds an entry to a hash table with the word and the file name/line number where it appears.
 The code should look something like this:

 ```
   FILE * file;